softlayer/sl-ember-test-helpers/CONTRIBUTING.md

 # Pull Requests

 ## Contributer License Agreement
-Contributions to the sl-test-helpers project require the submission of a contributer license agreement.
+Contributions to the sl-ember-test-helpers project require the submission of a contributer license agreement.
 Individual contributers should review and complete the [Individual CLA](CLA-INDIVIDUAL.md).
 Contributions made on behalf of a company/employer will necessitate the completion of the [Corporate CLA](CLA-CORPORATE.md).

 If you have any questions about either of these documents please contact the same individual listed in the documents you are to send your completed copies to.